Advertiser Disclosure

 Travel Accident Insurance

 Coverage related to a common carrier covers both injuries and death resulting from your travel on a licensed air, land, or sea transport that regularly carries paying passengers.
 Think planes and ferries, for example.
-You’ll also be covered while at an airport, terminal, or station immediately before or after a trip, including courtesy transport to or from these places if provided as part of your trip.
+You’re also covered while at an airport, terminal, or station immediately before or after a trip, including courtesy transport to or from these places if provided as part of your trip.
 If your flight booking includes the airline picking you up from the hotel, this could be covered if all other conditions are met.

 LGA AA economy check in